 What is margin of safety?
 And why you should care about it!

-Basically investing using margin of safety means that you never pay more for an investment than you should.
-And more than that, it’s making sure you leave a bit of leeway in case you’re too optimistic about the share’s value.
+Investing using margin of safety means that you make sure you never pay more for an investment than you should.
+It’s making sure you leave a bit of lee way in case you’re too optimistic about the share’s value.

-Follow this and make sure you never lose big unnecessarily
+Follow this one rule and make sure you never lose big unnecessarily

 And that’s where the buy ranges I give you come in...